inceptionev/PlasmaTransformer/README.md

 - Plasma Transformer PCB/manufacturing/[the zip file with the latest rev]
 - Plasma Transformer/bom/[the bom file matching that rev]

+Rev 5 PCB specific note:
+The holes for the capacitor sockets are too large, so instead of being press-fit, they will need to be soldered in.
+I recommend using a piece of paper tape to hold them in place on the top side, then soldering them on the bottom side.
+Or you can skip the sockets and solder in the capacitors directly.

 3d print design files and a dxf for the heatsink hole pattern are found in the 3D Print and CNC folder.
 The heatsink holes are all M3 drill/tap.

 If you are doing turnkey PCBA assembly, you probably want to DNP the fan, heatsink, and MOSFET from the BOM, as you will assemble these later.